charankumarmuppala/Machine-Learning/README.md

 Day 9: Spotted and handled outliers using IQR and Z-score.
 Outliers tell stories! #DataScience

 Day 10: Visualizing data with Matplotlib today.
-Turning numbers into insights. 🎨📊 #DataVisualization"
+Turning numbers into insights. 🎨📊 #DataVisualization